abhirav21/basic-resume-parser/Readme.md

 # Basic Resume Parser

-This is a NodeJs repo to parse through Resume / CV to JSON and upload the parsed data to a google sheet.
+This is the source code for a lambda function that parses through Resumes / CVs converts it to JSON and uploads the parsed data to a Google sheet.
-Makes use of `easy-resume-parser` to parse through resumes of various formats and then finally adds the parsed data to a google sheet.
+It makes use of `easy-resume-parser` to parse through resumes of various formats and then finally adds the parsed data to a Google sheet.
 This library supports parsing of CVs / Resumes in the word (.doc or .docx) / TXT / PDF / HTML format to extract the necessary information in a predefined JSON format.

 # API for parsing resume (Sample):
-The following api invokes a lambda function which runs this project.
+The following API invokes a sample lambda function that runs this project.

 GET `https://ytd3q47oe4.execute-api.ap-south-1.amazonaws.com/test/resumeParser`